 The Office of Graduate Studies considers grades of C+, C and C- as passing grades; however, grades in the C range may not be acceptable for specific programmatic requirements and may result in the student being unable to maintain a 3.0 cumulative average.

 No D grade may be awarded to a graduate student, and a grade of F means the work has not satisfied the minimum requirements of the course.
 W denotes withdrawn passing and does not affect a student’s grade point average.

-An incomplete grade (I) may be recorded when the student's work is incomplete but otherwise worthy of credit, or when the instructor is unable to assign a grade at the end of the semester.
+An incomplete grade (I) may be recorded when the student’s work, for good reason, is incomplete but otherwise worthy of credit, or when the instructor is unable to assign a grade at the end of the semester.
 The student must finish this work within the next calendar year of residence.
-Problems and Research courses should NOT receive an incomplete grade.
+Research (e.g., 8090/9090) courses should NOT receive an incomplete grade.

 When grades are not reported by the instructor, they are recorded as Not Reported (NR).
 The NR designation will remain on the student’s transcript until a letter grade is submitted.
 If a letter grade is not submitted, the NR can remain on the student’s record indefinitely and will not revert to an F.

 No graduate credit is given for courses numbered below 7000.
 Graduate students taking 7000-level courses cross-leveled with 4000-level courses will be given additional course requirements in order to warrant graduate credit received for those courses.

 Courses at 8000/9000 level are primarily for graduate credit.
 8090/9090 Research (8990/9990 Research for Engineering students) is reserved for master’s and doctoral degree students working on a thesis or dissertation.

 A graduate student’s grade point average is based on the student’s entire graduate record at MU.
 If a student retakes a course, the grade from the first time the course was taken cannot be replaced; it will be calculated into the student’s GPA along with the grade from the retaken course.